 This is Truchas Peak on the Sangre de Cristo Mountain Range in the Rocky Mountains of Northern New Mexico.
-This mountain sits 13,000 feet above the Rio Grande River and from here you can look north onto Taos New Mexico.
+This mountain sits 13,000 feet above the Rio Grande and from here you can look north onto Taos.
+New Mexico.
 The name of the peak is from the Spanish word for “trout” (plural).
 The entire mountain is a small north-south trending massif with four identifiable summits, North Truchas Peak, Middle Truchas Peak, and South Truchas Peak.

-Leaving out of Santa Fe, New Mexico early in the morning on a cold winter’s day, I was being chased by a very heavy snowstorm that was blowing in from the west.
-I was able to skirt around the southern edge of the storm but was blocked by the Sangre de Cristo Mountain range just to the northeast of Santa Fe.
+Leaving out of Santa Fe, New Mexico early in the morning on a cold winter’s day, I was being chased by a very heavy snowstorm that was blowing in behind me from the southwest.
+I was able to skirt around the southern edge of the storm but was blocked by the Sangre de Cristo Mountain Range, just to the northeast of Santa Fe.
 I could not climb too high or ice would accumulate on the wings so I had to stay lower than the tops of the mountain and just bear the brunt of the fierce winds that were pushing the storm.